juliaozm/project-news/README.md

 - Node.js and Express.js for building API
 - PostgreSQL database for storing and managing data
 - Pg-format for formatting queries in PostgreSQL
-- Jest and Supertest for testing the API endpoints functionality
+- Jest and Supertest for building API endpoints functionality using TDD approach
 - Bcrypt for password hashing and authentication
 - JSON Web Tokens for user authentication and authorization
 - Dotenv for configuring sensitive information as database credentials, API keys